-24 Hours In Fayetteville, NC
+Drugstore Divas was hosted for this 24 Hours In Fayetteville, NC post.

-24 Hours In Fayetteville, NC
+24 Hours In Fayetteville, North Carolina

-We started our day at 4pm because that’s when we were able to get there.
+We started our day at 4 pm because that’s when we were able to get there.

-Check in to the TownePlace Suittes Marriott (1464 Skiba Road).
+Check in to the TownePlace Suites Marriott (1464 Skiba Road).
 Yes, we have a soft spot for this hotel since it’s the same chain we blocked for our wedding guests.
 And the room in Fayetteville looks identical to the one in Wilmington.
 Nostalgia always win.
 As does complementary coffee.
 Almost as soon as you walk in to the hotel, you’re greeted by coffee, tea, sugar, and creamers.
 Exactly what you need after a long drive.

-You’ll also probably need a shower (well, if you’re like us and wake up at 5:45am on Saturday anyway).
-The trouble with that is many of Fayetteville’s attractions close at 5pm.
+You’ll also probably need a shower (well, if you’re like us and wake up at 5:45 am on Saturday anyway).
+The trouble with that is many of Fayetteville’s attractions close at 5 pm.
 So your options are relax in the hotel for a minute or rush out to try and squeeze an attraction in.
 Completely opposite choices.
 We picked to sit, sip our coffee, watch some TV, and shower.

 We live in North Craftolina (a term I actually first heard when we were in Fayetteville), which is filled with local breweries making craft beer.
 We try to go to as many as we can.
 If you support local brew houses too, you’ll want to go The Mash House (4150 Sycamore Dairy Rd).
 We highly recommend the potato skins (with pulled pork!) and the root beer (as that was recommended to us).

 Fayetteville has a really great downtown area.
 There are a few fun streets to walk around.
 There’s a ton of window shopping you can do, but the best windows are at the Fayetteville Area Local History And Transportation Museum (325 Franklin Street).
 This, like many of the attractions, closes at 5pm, but the windows are always open.
 In them, you can see old gas pumps, signs, and more.
 There are actually a ton of windows filled with antiques, plus a railroad track that’s outside, so even if you can’t make it inside the museum, you’ll get a good feel for it.